Need to talk? Call 1800 882 436.

 • you don’t feel a 'let-down' when milk pushes out of the breast

-• you are unable to pump very much with an electric pump — remember the baby is much more efficient and will always get more than a pump
+• you are unable to pump very much with an breast pump — remember the baby is much more efficient and will always get more out than a breast pump

-How do I know that baby is getting enough milk?
+How do I know that my baby is getting enough milk?

-Always look at the whole picture to ensure that baby's growth and development is with normal limits.
-The baby is getting enough milk if they:
+Always look at the ‘whole’ picture to ensure that your baby's growth and development is with normal limits.

-• go through 6 to 8 wet nappies in a 24-hour period including at least a few dirty nappies
+• go through 6 to 8 wet nappies in a 24-hour period, including at least a few dirty (poo) nappies

-• wake for feeds by themselves and feed vigorously at the breast
+• wake for feeds by themselves and feed energetically at the breast

 • have 8 to 12 breastfeeds in 24 hours